stonegold546/cohens_d_calculators/README.md

 #### Model convergence

 At times, the (fitted) models may fail to converge, and other times, the results time out.
 When either happens, try a different optimization method.
-It is possible your data are too large for the servers I am currently using if the results repeatedly timeout.
+It is also possible your dataset is too large for the servers I am using if your computation repeatedly times out.

 ## References